Advice About Senior Animal Care from Your Helena, MT Animal Doctors

 Pets suffering advanced arthritis may have swelled joints that are extremely stiff and painful.
 Pets with chronic pain can also become unusually aggressive.
 Your Helena, MT veterinarian, Dr. Armstrong and Dr Reisinger, advise pet owners to bring their dog or cat to our clinic as soon as possible if they notice symptoms of arthritis or atypical behavior stemming from poor health.

 Pain management for arthritis in senior pets includes veterinary NSAIDS to reduce pain and inflammation, cortisone injections, a chondroprotective agent called Adequan for improving cartilage health and weight/nutrition management for overweight pets.
 Therapeutic laser treatments may also be prescribed to minimize pain and stiffness while stimulating the growth of new cartilage cells.
 With ongoing, professional care, pets with arthritis can live long, healthy lives without interfering with their quality of life.

 Call Us Today

-If your pet is presenting symptoms of arthritis or other chronic pain condition, call Helena Veterinary Service today at (406) 442-6450 to schedule an appointment with your Helena Mt veterinarian.
+If your pet is presenting symptoms of arthritis or other chronic pain condition, call Valley Veterinary Hospital of Helena today at (406) 442-6450 to schedule an appointment with your Helena Mt veterinarian.